google/highway/README.md

     -   `AVX3_ZEN4` (like AVX3_DL but optimized for AMD Zen4; requires opt-in by
         defining `HWY_WANT_AVX3_ZEN4` if compiling for static dispatch)

+Our policy is that unless otherwise specified, targets will remain supported as long as they can be (cross-)compiled with currently supported Clang or GCC, and tested using QEMU.
+If the target can be compiled with LLVM trunk and tested using our version of QEMU without extra flags, then it is eligible for inclusion in our continuous testing infrastructure.
+Otherwise, the target will be manually tested before releases with selected versions/configurations of Clang and GCC.

 SVE was initially tested using farm_sve (see acknowledgments).

 ### Versioning